Here Are 11 Restaurants That Have Made North County the New Culinary Capital

 Campfire

 Under common ownership with Jeune et Jolie, with whom they share Chef Eric Bost, Campfire substitutes in some outdoorsy fun, whereas its sister serves up a gauzy dose of romance.
 But Campfire is not just smoke and mirrors.
-The San Diego restaurant offers creativity and a level of technical expertise and precision that earned it a Michelin Bib Gourmand.
+This San Diego restaurant boasts a level of technical expertise and precision that earned it a Michelin Bib Gourmand.
 But there is something sexy about it all.
 Maybe it is the allure and primal connection to the hot lick of open flames and the kiss of smoke.
 That is what makes the koji-aged ribeye steak with fermented Fresno chiles and chimichurri an absolute must-order.

 Location: Carlsbad